 While the other players on this list might be itching for a breakout in front of a wide audience, Tielemans is already there.
 Like Eden Hazard, he is primed to be the face of the new golden generation of Belgium.
-Aged 24, he has already made a mark on the international scene, with appearances for Belgium in World Cup 2018 and Euro 2020.
-He is the talisman of his club side, Leicester City, where he won an unlikely FA Cup this past season.
+Aged 25, he has already made a mark on the international scene, with appearances for Belgium in World Cup 2018 and Euro 2020.
+He is the talisman of his club side, Leicester City, where he won an unlikely FA Cup.
+He is set for another upwards move from Leicester City, with several clubs marked as Youri Tielemans’ future destination.
 A modern, all-action midfielder with an eye for a pass, he could be a supercharged version of what Axel Witsel is for Belgium’s current golden generation.

 Jeremy Doku’s talent was the worst-kept secret in Belgian football that has now been announced with some aplomb.
 The lightning-fast, tricky winger ran circles around the Italian defence in the quarter-finals of Euro 2020 and announced himself to the footballing world.
 A left-footed left-winger, equally comfortable operating on the right-side, Doku plays for Ligue 1 club Rennes.

 — OptaJoe (@OptaJoe) July 2, 2021